 Place the Hario V60 back on the scale (without any water or coffee) and tare to zero.

 Once the water has reached boiling temperature, grind your coffee and add it to the Hario V60.
-Confirm your dosage and tare the brewer with to zero one more time.
+Confirm your dosage and tare the brewer to zero one more time.

 Start your timer and add 70 - 80 grams of water over the grounds.
-The goal here is to evenly saturate your grounds to help bloom the coffee and get them ready for extraction.
+The goal here is to evenly saturate your grounds to help bloom the coffee and to get them ready for extraction.